mickfuzz/phd4/_archive/2025-7-8-Conclusion.md

             context](#advantages-and-limitations-of-home-education-context)
         -   [A larger focus on empowerment impact on participants](#a-larger-focus-on-empowerment-impact-on-participants)
-        -   [Addressing the nature of my contribution to research landscape](#addressing-the-nature-of-my-contribution-to-research-landscape)
     -   [Future directions and promising areas](#future-directions-and-promising-areas)
         -   [Design patterns as a teaching